-The sample size was calculated using data from a previous study for lens handling on removal comparing Lens A against lens B (CooperVision, data on file).
-In that study a 0-10 scale was used.
-Note: this study will use a subjective rating scale of 0-100, integer steps.
+The sample size was calculated using lens handling data from a previous study comparing Lens A against lens B (CooperVision, data on file).
+In that study a 0-100 scale was also used and a target difference of 5 units on the 0-100 scale was chosen as a meaningful clinical difference in 0-100 subjective responses.

-Using a standard deviation of 27.4 units, 80% power and alpha level of 0.05 in a two-tailed paired t-test, a minimum sample size of 51 completed participants is recommended in order to detect a mean difference of 11 units in lens handling for removal from eyes on the 0-100 scale collected at the 2-week follow-up visit.
+Using the 0-100 scale data described above for 'lens handling for insertion', where the data showed a standard deviation of 12.7 and when applying requirements of 80% power and alpha 0.05 in a two-tailed t-test, a minimum sample size of 53 participants is recommended in order to detect a mean difference of 5 units.

-To account for potential dropouts, approximately to 60 participants may be randomized and dispensed with study product in total, with the target of at least 51 completing the study.
+To account for dropout, up to 60 participants may be randomized and dispensed with study product in total, with the target of at least 53 completing the study.